Lance Bryant

-Lance Bryant (born 1 November 1980 Masterton, New Zealand) is a retired professional boxer from Pahiatua.
+Lance Bryant (born 1 November 1980) is a retired New Zealand professional boxer.

 Bryant is mostly known for competing in three of the four Super 8 Boxing Tournament.
 He reached his peak ranking position in 2018 when he was ranked 50th on Boxrec.
 In his professional career he has won six professional titles, including being a Two time New Zealand Cruiserweight champion.

 Amateur boxing career

 Bryant had a successful amateur career, winning multiple titles.
 In 2006, Bryant retired from boxing.

 Professional boxing career

 Debut and Super 8 Boxing Tournament 2014 - 2015

-Bryant made his professional boxing debut in 2014 after inicially retiring in 2006.
+Bryant made his professional boxing debut in 2014 after initially retiring in 2006.
 Bryant took on Thomas Heads in back to back fights.
 Bryant won the first fight by Knockout and the second fight by decision.
 In November 2014, Bryant took part in the second Super Professional eight man boxing tournament, called the Super 8 at the North Shore Events Centre.
 To prepare for the fight, Bryant trained alongside Shane Cameron with trainer Henry Schuster.
 The tournament included future UFC World Champion Israel Adesanya, Daniel Ammann, James Emerson, Monty Filimaea, Brad Pitt and Vaitele Soi.
-Bryant took on Samoan Soi in the Quarter finals, losing the fight by a controversial Split Decision.
+Bryant took on Samoan Soi in the quarter finals, losing the fight by a controversial Split Decision.
 Bryant returned to the ring in 2015 to take part in the third edition of the Super 8 Tournament in Christchurch, New Zealand.
-In the Quarter finals, Bryant took on Ghana born Fiji resident boxer Joseph Kwadjo.
-Bryant won the fight by unanimous decision moving onto the semi finals.
-Byrant too on Israel Adesanya in the Semi Finals, however, Adesanya won the fight by Majority decision, ending Bryant second tournament.
+In the quarter finals, Bryant took on Ghana born Fiji resident boxer Joseph Kwadjo.
+Bryant won the fight by unanimous decision moving onto the semi-finals.
+Byrant too on Israel Adesanya in the semi-finals, however, Adesanya won the fight by Majority decision, ending Bryant second tournament.
 In November 2015, Bryant took part in the final edition of the Super 8 Tournaments, but this time this was a four-man professional tournament.
 Bryant hopes to defeat Adesanya who beat Bryant in the last tournament who went on to win the entire competition.
-Bryant won the semi finals against New Zealand Born Australian Jamie Porter but lost against Adesanya in the Finals.
+Bryant won the semi-finals against New Zealand Born Australian Jamie Porter but lost against Adesanya in the Finals.
 On the same night, Monty Betham Won the New Zealand title.
 Bryant called out Betham in hopes for a New Zealand title shot.
 Unfortunately the fight did not take place as Betham was forced to retire due to brain injury in 2016.